lucasnramos/goomer-backend-challenge/README.md

+# Restaurant management API

-# My implementation of the Goomer backend challenge from [Their Github](https://github.com/goomerdev/job-dev-backend-interview)
+This is my implementation of the Goomer backend challenge from [Github](https://github.com/goomerdev/job-dev-backend-interview)

-## Stack

-- Node.js
-- TypeScript
-- express.js
-- MySQL

 ## Motivation